lola-tech/handbook/content/index.md

 ### Not Working

+Any absence should be requested and tracked in [CharlieHR](https://lolatech.charliehr.com/)

 #### 🏖️ Holidays

+Your annual holiday entitlement is stated in your contract of employment and runs from January 1 - December 31.
+You should arrange your holidays in advance by requesting them in [CharlieHR](https://lolatech.charliehr.com/).

+Every effort will be made to accommodate your individual holiday wishes.
+As a general rule you should request holiday at least one month in advance per week holiday.

+You can carry over maximum 10 unused holidays on the condition it is used within the first 3 months of the new holiday year.

+If you leave the company you are expected to use any untaken holiday during your notice period.
+If that is not possible and/or you still have unused holidays by your final day, you will be entitled to pay in lieu.
+Similarly, if you have taken more holidays than you have accrued you will be required to repay the company.
+Any sums owing will normally be deducted from your final salary payment.

 #### 🤒 Sick Leave

+When you are sick, please let your scrum master know asap and log your absence in [CharlieHR](https://lolatech.charliehr.com/)

 #### 👶 Parental Leave

 #### 🗺️ Sabbaticals

 #### 🪦 Compassionate Leave

 ## Formal Processes